Baarilliant-ai/alive-mod/capabilities/index.md

 The Alive mod adds several special abilities that enhance your interactions with villagers.
 These capabilities make villagers more interactive and lifelike, giving you a more immersive Minecraft experience.

-{: .important }

-> Currently, Capabilities only affect the conversation style and have no effect on the game itself.

 ## Available Capabilities

 ### [Chat Links]({{ site.baseurl }}/capabilities/CHAT_LINKS)